-TCP is known as a connection-oriented protocol, which ensures reliability, and is also responsible for congestion control mechanisms in the network.
+TCP is known as a connection-oriented protocol, which ensures reliability and is also responsible for congestion control mechanisms in the network.
 TCP Tahoe and TCP Reno are two techniques of TCP congestion control, these are used when the sender receives three duplicate acknowledgments.

-Tahoe is a lake in the USA.
+TCP Tahoe where Tahoe is a lake in the USA.
 This particular TCP was designed around that lake and hence it was named TCP Tahoe.
 It was the first TCP variant with in-built congestion control algorithms.
 When TCP was first designed in 1981, congestion control was not an integral part of it.

 TCP Tahoe = Slow Start + AIMD + Fast Retransmit

-Slow Start phase: It lasts until congestion window size reaches up to “Slow Start Threshold (ssthresh)“.
+Slow Start phase: It lasts until the congestion window size reaches up to “Slow Start Threshold (ssthresh)“.
 The slow start algorithm doubles the congestion window size(cwnd) in one RTT.
 Initially, ssthresh is set to infinite(∞).
 Subsequently, it adapts depending on the packet loss events.
 When cwnd becomes equal to ssthresh, slow start stops.
 After that AIMD phase takeovers.